isomerpages/moe-chijologc/_our-school/Sexuality Education Programme.md

 <li>
 <p>Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated &nbsp;to parents at the start of the year and is also downloadable <a href="/files/Sexuality Education Programme/ANNEX_A.pdf" rel="noopener nofollow" target="_blank">file</a>.
+This form will be communicated to parents at the start of the year and is also available <a href="/files/Sexuality Education Programme/ANNEX_A.pdf" rel="noopener nofollow" target="_blank">file</a>.
 The completed opt-out form is to be submitted by 16/02/2025.</p>
 </li>
 <li>